blee0128/personal-website-on-aws/README.md

 - Click "Create bucket" and enter a unique name for your bucket, in my case is "aws-portfolio-website".
 - In the "Properties" section, enable "Static website hosting" and provide the index.html file in the "Index document" section.
 - In Objects, upload all your website files to the bucket.
 - Set the bucket permissions to allow public access by unchecking  all "Block public access" and update the Bucket Policy provided in "S3 Bucket Policy.txt".
-Remember to update the resource section for "Bucket-Name" with your your name for the bucket, in my case is "Resource": "arn:aws:s3:::aws-portfolio-website/*"
+Remember to update the resource section for "Bucket-Name" with your your name for the bucket

 ```text
   {